FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

         └───default: package 'quick-start-0.1.0'
 ```

 We have multiple outputs!
-For example, we can run predefined checks by running `nix flake check` it will run our beloved `clippy`, `cargo-audit`, `cargo-doc`, and `fmt` and run tests we can also pick specific ones:
+For example, we can run predefined checks by running `nix flake check`, which will run our beloved `clippy`, `cargo-audit`, `cargo-doc`, and `fmt` and run tests.
+We can also pick specific ones:

 ```bash
 # -L specifies that we want to see more output